gayeongpark/gayeongpark.github.io/_posts/2024-09-05-PORTS-PROTOCOLS.md

 Attack type exploiting ICMP,

 - ICMP Flood Attack is a type of attack that involves overwhelming a target machine with a large number of ICMP Echo Request packets.
-It is also know as Ping packets.
+It is also know as Ping Flood Attack.

 - Distributed Denial of Service (DDoS) attack is where the attacker usually uses a network of compromised computers to generate a significant amount of traffic.